-In most cases, NICE will issue a positive recommendation if it assesses a product to have an ICER, usually against an existing reference, of less than £20,000.
+For most conventional products, NICE will issue a positive recommendation if it assesses a product to have an ICER, usually against an existing reference, of less than £20,000.
 NICE may apply its discretion to recommend technologies with ICERs between £20,000 and £30,000, where justified on certain grounds, such as the innovative nature of a drug.
 Under its standard methodology, it is rare for NICE to give a positive recommendation to a technology whose ICER exceeds £30,000.
-However, NICE has additional discretion where products are used in end-of-life scenarios.
-Nevertheless, NICE has yet to recommend a product using its standard methodology where the incremental cost-per-QALY was significantly in excess of £40,000.
+However, NICE has additional discretion where products are considered "life extending" in end-of-life scenarios (e.g., many oncology products fall into this category).
+In those situations, NICE may recommend a product with an ICER of up to £50,000.